flyteorg/flyteidl/gen/pb-protodoc/flyteidl/admin/project_domain_attributes.proto.rst

 attributes
   (map<`string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_, `string <https://developers.google.com/protocol-buffers/docs/proto#scalar>`_>) Custom resource attributes which will be applied in cluster resource creation (e.g. quotas).
-  Map keys are the names of variables in templatized resource files.
+  Map keys are the *case-sensitive* names of variables in templatized resource files.
   Map values should be the custom values which get substituted during resource creation.